oilmcut-2020/JavaClass/README.md

 1.2) Why Use Java

+1.3) How to compile and run Java Program

-1.3) Hello World using Java Programming
+1.4) Hello World using Java Programming

-1.4) Java Syntax
+1.5) Java Syntax

+1.6) Java Identifiers

+1.7) Java Modifiers

 ### Chapter-2 Vairables